jfdg01/gym-tracker-v2/docs/design-doc.md

 The database schema is managed via **Drizzle ORM**.
 This provides type safety and simpler migrations compared to raw SQL.

 ### Migration Strategy
 Migrations are executed at app startup using the `drizzle-orm/expo-sqlite` `migrate` function.
-Migration SQL files are bundled using a Metro transformer or as raw assets.
-This ensures the schema is always up-to-date before any queries run.
+Migration SQL files are bundled using the `babel-plugin-inline-import` and a custom Metro resolver (via `sourceExts`).
+This ensures the schema is always up-to-date and type-safe via `openDatabaseSync` (JSI).

 ### Naming Conventions
 - **Tables**: `snake_case` (plural) in database.